X-Men: Mutant Academy 2: Gameplay

 X-Men: Mutant Academy 2 is a 2.5D action fighting game.
 Characters and environments are modeled in 3D, but gameplay is restricted to a 2D plane.
 Like its predecessor, the game allows the player to select from several heroes and villains from the X-Men franchise and includes many of the signature moves from the comics.
-The game also includes a behind-the-scenes look at X-Men: The Movie concept sketches, costumes and other similar material.
+The game also includes a behind-the-scenes look at X-Men (2000) concept sketches, costumes, and other similar material.
 Four game modes are offered to the player.